trevor050/QuickerQuizlet/README.md

 ## Other Features
 - No Parentheses: Toggleable.
 Enabled (Defualt): Desear (+ infinitive), To wish.
 Disabled: Desear (+infinitive), To wish (+infinitive)
 - Quick Text File: You will be prompted if you would like to make a text file with the results.
 If you already have a textfile it will be overwritten!
 Textfiles are outputted in the folder that the main.py is inside.
+- Extreme Speed Mode: Got a lot of text?
+No problem Extreme Speed Mode can multithread for faster speed (Disabled by default.
+Rate limiting possible though I have not encountered it)
+- Efficiency Mode: Avoids unnecessary API calls.
+The more you use QuickerQuizlet the faster it gets!

 # Getting Started